 • Risks Related to Position Limits.
-Each of the exchanges on which the Funds' FLEX Options are traded has established limitations governing the maximum number of call or put FLEX Options on the same underlying asset that may be bought or written by a single investor, whether acting alone or in concert with others (regardless of whether such FLEX Options are written on the same or different exchanges or are held or written on one or more accounts, or through one or more brokers).
-Under these limitations, FLEX Options positions of all investment companies advised by Milliman are combined for purposes of these limits.
-Pursuant to these limitations, an exchange may order the liquidation of FLEX Options positions and may impose other sanctions or restrictions.
-These position limits may restrict the number of FLEX Options that Milliman may buy or sell on behalf of the Funds.
+Each of the exchanges on which the Funds' exchange-traded options contracts are traded has established limitations governing the maximum number of call or put exchange-traded options on the same underlying asset that may be bought or written by a single investor, whether acting alone or in concert with others (regardless of whether such exchange-traded options are written on the same or different exchanges or are held or written on one or more accounts, or through one or more brokers).
+Under these limitations, exchange-traded options contract positions of all investment companies advised by Milliman are combined for purposes of these limits.
+Pursuant to these limitations, an exchange may order the liquidation of exchange-traded options contract positions and may impose other sanctions or restrictions.
+These position limits may restrict the number of exchange-traded options contracts that Milliman may buy or sell on behalf of the Funds.